 Introduction#

 I love doing laundry.
 I love the magic of taking a basket of dirty clothes and guiding them through whatever they need to produce a stack of fresh, clean, soft clothes ready to be worn.
 And since laundry is something that I will do for my entire life, I think it’s worth investing time to learn how to do laundry well!
 The writings in this section are some of my learnings about laundry.
-Hopefully they can help you too.
+Hopefully they can help you win at laundry too.

 Getting Started#

 Very little of what I’ve written here is meant for beginners.
 If you are just getting started on your laundry learning journey, there are some good resources available on Dirty Laundry.
 There is also an active community of folks over on the r/laundry forum on Reddit.
 Be aware that on reddit you will get a wide range of perspectives and opinions so it’s good to stay curious and double-check things as you go.
+(Yes, that’s a polite way of saying sometimes people on Reddit are wrong.)

 Building up a knowledge base that allows you to be successful across all the crazy things that laundry can throw your way takes time, patience, and experimentation.
 Sometimes there’s failure and frustration along the journey.
+The failures can be infuriating and feel like high stakes… it’s your laundry we’re talking about here.
+Be kind to yourself in the process.
+We’ve all fucked up plenty of times.
+You will too.
 I find I’m at my calmest when I stay calm and curious.
-If there’s one tip I can offer new folks it’s that knowing your water hardness matters so look it up.

 We all have different preferences for laundry.
 Some folks care a lot about energy efficiency.
 Some folks care a lot about time efficiency.
 Some folks care a lot about minimizing fabric wear.
 Some folks like fragrance in their clean laundry, and some folks can’t tolerate fragrance at all.
 Whatever your preferences, being clear about them will help you get to the right result for you.
 And what’s right for you might be different from what’s right for someone else.